Nitram: Plot

-Despite having the funds for the bed and breakfast, Nitram's father is denied the purchase when another couple makes a higher offer, and he becomes despondent.
-Nitram asks Helen if the two can visit New York City, but on the drive to the airport he once again lunges for the steering wheel, resulting in a devastating car crash that kills Helen and severely injures Nitram.
-When questioned by police about the accident, Nitram lies to the detectives claiming he was asleep at the time of the crash.
+Despite having the funds for the bed and breakfast, Nitram's father's offer is rejected when another couple makes a higher offer, and he becomes despondent.
+Nitram asks Helen if the two can visit Hollywood, Los Angeles, but on the drive to the airport the next day he once again lunges for the steering wheel, resulting in a devastating car crash that kills Helen and severely injures him.
+When questioned by police, Nitram lies that he was asleep at the time of the crash.

 Nitram, having inherited Helen's decaying mansion and over half a million dollars, starts to drink heavily.
 His mother asks him to help his father, who is severely depressed.
-Nitram then desperately attempts to buy the bed and breakfast with Helen's money, but the couple flatly refuses his offer.
+Nitram then desperately attempts to buy the bed and breakfast, but the new owners flatly refuse.
 Several days later, his father's body is found in a nearby river after an apparent suicide.
-Nitram's mother refuses to let him attend his father’s funeral, fearing he will embarrass her.
-The increasingly isolated Nitram begins to take frequent overseas vacations by himself and practices shooting with his air rifle.
+After he shows up to his father's funeral dressed in an electric blue suit and hat, Nitram's mother refuses to let him attend, fearing he will embarrass her.
+The increasingly isolated Nitram begins to take frequent overseas vacations by himself and practises shooting with his air rifle.

 While watching the news one night, Nitram sees a report about the Dunblane massacre.
-He then becomes obsessed with guns, purchasing an unlicensed Colt AR-15 and shotgun from a local gun shop and ordering a handgun.
-One day, he drives to the café where Helen and his parents celebrated his birthday.
-After ordering food, he sets up a video camera, retrieves one of his rifles from his sports bag and opens fire on the tourists.
-At her home, Nitram's mother smokes as the news report of the massacre plays in the background.
+He then becomes obsessed with guns, purchasing an unlicensed Colt AR-15 and shotgun and ordering a handgun.
+One day, he drives to the bed and breakfast his father wanted to buy and shoots the owners in an act of revenge, then drives to the café where Helen and his parents celebrated his birthday.
+After ordering food, he sets up a video camera, retrieves a rifle from his sports bag and opens fire on the tourists.
+At her home, Nitram's mother smokes, while the news report of the massacre played in the background.